george-mcintyre/pvxs/documentation/spvaauth.rst

             --config-uri-base <config_uri_base>  Specifies the config URI base to add to a certificate.
 Default `CERT:CONFIG`
             --force                              Force overwrite if certificate exists
       (-a | --trust-anchor)                      Download Trust Anchor into keychain file.
-Do not create a certificate (-v | --verbose)                           Verbose mode
+Do not create a certificate (-s | --no-status)                         Request that status checking not be required for this certificate (-v | --verbose)                           Verbose mode
       (-d | --debug)                             Debug mode

 **Environment Variables for authnstd**